 (Incorporated in Singapore with limited liability) (Co.
 Reg.
 No: 197501572K)

-This form of proxy has been made available on SGXNet and the Company's website and may be accessed at the URL http://abundance.com.sg/AGM.
+This form of proxy has been made available on SGXNet and the Company's website at the URL https://abundance.com.sg/AGM.
 A printed copy of this form of proxy will NOT be despatched to members.

 IMPORTANT: